dadaniviasha/studio/PROPOSED_FIRESTORE_RULES.md

 ---

-### Still Not Working?
-The #1 Cause
+### **IMPORTANT: The Final Check**

 If you've updated the rules and still see the error, the problem is almost always the `isAdmin` flag on your user account in the database.

 1. In the Firebase Console, go to **Firestore Database** -> **Data** tab.
-2. In the `users` collection, find the document with the ID that matches your admin user's UID (from the Authentication tab).
+2. In the `users` collection, find the document with the ID that matches your admin user's UID (you can find this in the Firebase Authentication tab).
 3. Ensure that document contains a field named exactly **`isAdmin`** (lowercase 'i', uppercase 'A').
 4. The value of this field **MUST be a boolean `true`**, not the string `"true"`.